neomatrix369/AIE7-Cert-Challenge/docs/Report.md

 | **New borrowers** | What grants and scholarships are available for free? |

+2. Describe the tools you plan to use in each part of your stack.
+Write one sentence on why you made each tooling choice.
+    1. LLM
+    2. Embedding Model
+    3. Orchestration
+    4. Vector Database
+    5. Monitoring
+    6. Evaluation
+    7. User Interface
+    8. (Optional) Serving & Inference

 Technology Stack Choices

 - LLM: GPT-4 (gpt-4.1, gpt-4o-mini, gpt-4o-nano) - Excellent at understanding complex policy language and generating, and each of them have their expertise as per their individual strenghs.
 And all of them can perform customer-appropriate explanations while maintaining accuracy with citations.
 As Chris said they need to do a bit of thinky-thinky, hence ones that can reason well are include.
 For e.g. their strengths go from strong to week for these models respectively: pt-4.1, gpt-4o-mini, gpt-4o-nano